mconlon17/vivo-add-cities/README.md

-# Add Cities to VIVO
+# Add US Cities to VIVO

 Add cities in the United States with population over 100,000 in 2012 to VIVO.

-Each city has a name and a state.
+Each city has a name, a state, altitude and longitude.

 Look up the state in VIVO.
 If not found, throw an error -- all the states need to be in VIVO.